willnguyen1312/zoom-image/README.md

 A little yet powerful framework agnostic library to zoom image on the web.
 It is a typical experience on e-commerce sites.
 Examples are written with Preact, React, Svelte, Vanilla JS and Vue.

+- ✅ Zoom on wheel (scroll & pinch)
 - ✅ Zoom on hover
 - ✅ Zoom on move
-- ✅ Zoom on wheel
+- ✅ Zoom on click

 ## Development